Christmas Eve: Eastern churches

 In some Orthodox cultures, after the Vesperal Liturgy the family returns home to a festive meal, but one at which Orthodox fasting rules are still observed: no meat or dairy products (milk, cheese, eggs, etc.) are consumed (see below for variations according to nationality).
 Then they return to the church for the All-Night Vigil.

 The next morning, Christmas Day, the Divine Liturgy is celebrated again, but with special features that occur only on Great Feasts of the Lord.
 After the dismissal of this Liturgy, the faithful customarily greet each other with the kiss of peace and the words: "Christ is Born!", to which the one being greeted responds: "Glorify Him!" (the opening words of the Canon of the Nativity that was chanted the night before during the Vigil).
-This greeting, together with many of the hymns of the feast, continue to be used until the leave-taking of the feast on 29 December.
+This greeting, together with many of the hymns of the feast, continue to be used until the leave-taking of the feast on 31 December.

 The first three days of the feast are particularly solemn.
 The second day is known as the Synaxis of the Theotokos, and commemorates the role of the Virgin Mary in the Nativity of Jesus.
 The third day is referred to simply as "the Third Day of the Nativity".
 The Saturday and Sunday following 25 December have special Epistle and Gospel readings assigned to them.
 29 December celebrates the Holy Innocents.

 Byzantine Christians observe a festal period of twelve days, during which no one in the Church fasts, even on Wednesdays and Fridays, which are normal fasting days throughout the rest of the year.
 During this time one feast leads into another: 25–31 December is the afterfeast of the Nativity; 2–5 January is the forefeast of the Epiphany.

-Meals
+Christmas Eve dinner

 Bulgaria

 In Bulgaria, the meal consists of an odd number of lenten dishes in compliance with the rules of fasting.
 They are usually the traditional sarma, bob chorba (bean soup), fortune kravai (pastry with a fortune in it; also called bogovitsa, vechernik, kolednik), stuffed peppers, nuts, dried fruit, boiled wheat.
 The meal is often accompanied with wine or Bulgaria's traditional alcoholic beverage rakia, in the past olovina (a type of homemade rye beer).
 The meals used to be put on top of hay, directly on the floor, together with a ploughshare or a coulter.